QAFE$^2$: Quantum accelerated multiscale finite element analysis: Introduction

 A chief accomplishment of the present work is the demonstration that \emph{QAFE$^2$} affords an exponential reduction in asymptotic complexity for RVE solves relative to state-of-the-art classical FFT-based schemes.
-For an RVE discretised on an $N\times N$ grid, the single-RVE quantum algorithm achieves polylogarithmic complexity in $N$, replacing the classical $\mathcal{O}(N\log N)$ scaling by $\mathcal{O}((\log N)^c)$ for a modest constant $c$, as shown by Liu \emph{et al.} \cite{liu2024towards}.
+For an RVE discretised on an $N\times N$ grid, the single-RVE quantum algorithm achieves polylogarithmic complexity in $N$, replacing the classical $\mathcal{O}(N^2\log N)$ scaling by $\mathcal{O}(\log^c N)$ for a modest constant $c$.
 Beyond single-RVE acceleration, the \emph{QAFE$^2$} solver sets forth a fully concurrent quantum treatment of all $M$ RVEs associated with a macroscopic finite element mesh, see Figure~\ref{fig:intro_qafe2}.
 By encoding the ensemble of macroscopic strains into orthogonal subspaces of a single quantum state, all $M$ RVEs are solved simultaneously using a single instance of the fixed-point iteration circuit.
-The resulting overall complexity scales as $\mathcal{O}(M\,\log^c M + \log^c N)$, representing a qualitative departure from classical FE\textsuperscript{2}, where the cost grows linearly with $M$ times the single-$RVE$ solve, see~Table\ref{tab:complexity_scaling}.
+The resulting overall complexity scales as $\mathcal{O}(M\,\log^c M + \log^c N)$, representing a qualitative departure from classical FE\textsuperscript{2}, where the cost grows linearly with $M$ times the single-RVE solve, see Table~\ref{tab:complexity_scaling}.

-The theoretical analysis is supported by numerical experiments on one- and two-dimensional model problems with known analytical solutions.
+The theoretical analysis is supported by numerical experiments on one- and two-dimensional model problems in antiplane shear with known analytical solutions.
 These examples confirm the predicted scaling behaviour, demonstrate the accuracy of the quantum fixed-point iteration, and illustrate the effectiveness of quantum parallelisation across multiple macroscopic loading states.
-While the simulations are carried out on noiseless quantum emulators, they provide concrete evidence that \emph{QAFE$^2$} admits explicit circuit constructions with gate counts consistent with the theoretical estimates.
+Although only linear model problems are considered and the simulations are carried out on noiseless quantum emulators, they provide concrete evidence that \emph{QAFE$^2$} admits explicit circuit constructions with gate counts consistent with the theoretical estimates.